typeworld/typeworld/documentation.md

 ### `POST` requests

-To avoid the subscription URL complete with the `subscriptionID` and `secretKey` showing up in server logs, your server should serve protected your JSON data only when replying to `POST` requests.
+To avoid the subscription URL complete with the `subscriptionID` and `secretKey` showing up in server logs, your server should serve your protected JSON data only when replying to `POST` requests.
 With `POST`, requests parameters will be transmitted in the HTTP headers and will be invisible to server logs.

 The app will ask for the JSON responses at your API endpoint (`https://awesomefonts.com/api/` in the above URL examples) and will hand over some or all of the following parameters through HTTP headers:

-* `command` The command to reply to, such as `installableFonts`.
+* `commands` The commands to reply to, such as `installableFonts`.
 * `subscriptionID` The aforementioned ID to uniquely identify the fonts you serve.
 * `secretKey` The secret key to authenticate the requester.
 * `accessToken` The single use access token that you may use to identify whether a user was logged in to your website when first accessing a subscription.
-The access token is only ever served there in your website’s user account, and thrown away and replace upon first access using this token.
+The access token is only ever served there in your website’s user account, and thrown away and replaced upon first access using this token.
 Afterwards users need to be verified with the central Type.World server.
 See *"Security Design, Level 2"* for details.
-* `anonymousAppID` is a key that uniquely identifies the Type.World app installation.
-You should use this to track how often fonts have been installed through the app for a certain user and reject requests once the limit has been reached.
+* `anonymousAppID` is a key that uniquely and anonymously identifies a Type.World app installation.
+You should use this to track how often fonts have been installed through the app for a certain user to reject requests once the limit has been reached.
-* `fontID` identifying the font to install or uninstall.
-This will be taken from the [Font.uniqueID](#user-content-class-font-attribute-uniqueid) attribute.
+* `fonts` identifying the unique font ID and version number to install or uninstall.
-* `fontVersion` identifying the font’s version to install
 * `userEmail` and `userName` in case the user has a Type.World user account and has explicitly agreed to reveal his/her identity on a per-subscription basis.
 This only makes sense in a trusted custom type development environment where the type designers may want to get in touch personally with the font’s users in a small work group, for instance in a branding agency.
 This tremendously streamlines everyone’s workflow.
 If necessary, a publisher in a trusted custom type development environment could reject the serving of subscriptions to requesters who are unidentified.

 ### `GET` requests